misheinker/ibkrtax/README.md

 *   **Currency Conversion**: Converts all USD transaction amounts to ILS using historical daily exchange rates (sourced from Yahoo Finance).
 *   **Inflation Adjustment**: Adjusts the Cost Basis for Israeli inflation (CPI) from the purchase date to the sale date (sourced from FRED).
 *   **Tax Calculation**: Calculates "Real Gain" (Taxable Amount) and provides estimated tax liability at 25% and 28%.
+*   **Dividend and Interest Income**: Parses and converts all dividend and interest payments to ILS for tax reporting.
 *   **Spill-over Handling**: Tracks open positions across multiple years (provided you supply the history).

 ## Prerequisites